Unbroken (book): Synopsis

 Japanese officers tell Zamperini that everyone in America thinks he is dead.
 Zamperini is offered a deal: in return for speaking on the radio to announce that he is alive and well, Zamperini could spend a day outside the camp.
 During this time, Zamperini recognizes one of the Japanese officers as none other than James Sasaki, an acquaintance during training as a track athlete at a college in the USA.

 After Zamperini goes through with the initial broadcast, the Japanese offer him an opportunity to take part in propaganda broadcasts in exchange for a more comfortable life outside of the camp.
-Zamperini experiences profound discomfort at the sight of other clean and well-dressed American personnel taking part in this kind of collaboration with the Japanese.
+Zamperini experiences discomfort at the sight of other clean and well-dressed American personnel taking part in this kind of collaboration with the Japanese.

 When Zamperini declines, he is sent back to the camp.
 The Bird sets out to punish Zamperini.
 One punishment involves other prisoners punching Zamperini in the face.

 When the camp comes under attack, the prisoners are moved to a coal production facility and told to work or be killed.
 Zamperini spends weeks at the camp, but when he rests briefly, he is taken away to be punished.

 The Bird orders Zamperini to hold a large beam over his head under threat of death.
 Zamperini endures for 37 minutes and stares down the Bird until the Bird snaps and severely beats Zamperini.

 As the war comes to an end, the camp guards scatter and American planes drop food and other supplies to the POWs.
 Eventually, Zamperini returns to the United States.
 Upon his return to the United States, Zamperini kisses the ground.

 Zamperini is reunited with his family.
 He meets Cynthia Applewhite and they marry after knowing each other for two months.
 They have a daughter.
 However, traumatized by his wartime ordeal, without a career, and unable to pursue his love of running, Zamperini becomes an alcoholic.
 Cynthia seeks a divorce.

 When evangelist Billy Graham comes to town, Cynthia convinces Zamperini to attend a revival meeting.
 There Zamperini recalls his bargain while lost at sea and the bargain that he made with God.
 Zamperini is inspired to turn his life around, which saves his marriage.

 Over time, Zamperini forgives all who wronged him during WWII.
 Zamperini returns to Japan where he locates and makes peace with many of his former tormentors.
 When the Bird refuses to meet him, Zamperini sends him a letter to express his forgiveness.

 Zamperini takes part in the torch relay for the 1998 Olympic Winter Games in Nagano.
 As a gesture of reconciliation and resilience, he carries the torch past one of the locations where he was once imprisoned.